 Laura also conducts her own advocacy in case involving applications for Child Arrangements Orders as well as Family Law 1996 applications.

-Laura is a member of Resolution, Association of Lawyers for Children and the Child Abduction Lawyer’s Association.
+Laura is a member of Resolution and accredited specialist in both International and private family law. , Association of Lawyers for Children and the Child Abduction Lawyer’s Association.
 She is an ICACU panel member.
+Laura was recently appointed to the Law Society Sub Committee for Children Law and takes up this post in September 2018.